muhfaris/devops-note/compose/mongo/README.md

 ## Usage

-1. Download the `deploy_mongodb.sh` script from this repository.
+1. Download the `mongo.sh` script from this repository.

 2. Make the script executable: